LukeShortCloud/rootpages/src/openstack/tripleo.rst

      - clock.redhat.com
      - clock2.redhat.com

 Define the allowed network tag/tunnel types that Neutron networks use.
-The Neutron tunnel type is used for internal tranmissions between the compute and network nodes.
+The Neutron tunnel type is used for internal transmissions between the compute and network nodes.
 By default, the Neutron network bridge will be attached to ``br-int`` if left blank.
 This will configure a provider network.
 Otherwise, ``br-ex`` should be specified for self-service networks.

 ::